 The Safer Sleep Booklet has been put together to help keep babies safe as they sleep, providing the right information to parents and carers so they are aware of the risks can help to do this.
 This is also available in easy read.

 Our Safer Sleep advice for grandparents aims to engage a wider audience in our safer sleeping messages.

-The Risk Assessment Tool is currently being updated and can be used as a risk assessment tool by any agency or professional working with families.
-The risk assessment tool was designed to be completed with parents during home visits and can be completed electronically.
+The Safer Sleep Assessment can be used by any agency or professional working with families.
+The sleep assessment tool is designed to be completed with parents during home visits.

 Sleepover fire safety